presidentbeef/brakeman/OPTIONS.md

 Brakeman will ignore warnings if configured to do so.
 By default, it looks for a configuration file in `config/brakeman.ignore`.

-To specify a file to use:
+To specify a file or a list of files to use:

-    brakeman -i path/to/config.ignore
+    brakeman -i path/to/config.ignore,path/to/config2.ignore,etc

-To create and manage this file, use:
+To create and manage this files, use:

     brakeman -I